-Have you been looking for a strong, simplistic, and useful price action trading strategy lately?
+Have you been looking for a strong, simple, and useful price action trading strategy lately?
 This price action strategy will teach you how to spot dead zones, red zones, and end zones.
 Be ready to hear some Football terminology!
 This sounds a bit complex.
 But trust me, you are going to want to pay special attention to this trading strategy.
 It might be all you need to become a full-time trader.

 This is a stock price action strategy, a forex price action strategy, and an options trading strategy.
 The pure price action trading system needs no price action indicator to help you trade.
 Also, read about Scaling in and Scaling out in Forex.

 Price action is simply how the price will react at certain levels of resistance or support.
 It is the action of the price of a currency pair (or other instruments).
-This technical analysis approach will help you learn things from the price history.
+This technical analysis approach will help you learn things from price history.
 You'll learn how to identify the swing high/swing low, trend lines, and past support or resistance areas.

 Now, this could be the price of testing a support or resistance level.
 It could even be when the price movement creates a swing high or swing low.

 Price action requires no lagging indicators or moving averages to distract you from the price.
 The chart will have a clean look to it.
 It’s refreshing sometimes to see a clean chart with no indicators.
-In fact, some traders make a living trading without ever looking at an indicator.
+In fact, some traders make a living without ever looking at an indicator.

 Price action is displayed in the form of the candles on a chart and the interaction of those candles with each other.
 People who are strictly “Price Action” traders have also been humorously called “Naked Traders”.
 They trade with charts that are naked of any other indicators other than the price candles.
 Price Action (or PA) traders use only historical price levels and candle patterns to determine trade entry and exit levels.
 Some more progressive PA traders may also use trend lines and Fibonacci measurements, but these are still based upon the price action.